Use missional responses on social media during political season

 He led me to the Baptist Student Ministry.

 At the time, I was a new Christian, I hadn’t been baptized, I hadn’t ever shared my faith openly, but none of that mattered.
-From the first moment, they/p>/p>/p>... [continue]
+From the first moment, they took me in, offered to take me to a church, and became some of... [continue]

 This Week's Worship